JuliaBehling/MechaCar_Statistical_Analysis/README.md

 ![lotsummary](https://user-images.githubusercontent.com/90812456/149565059-328c253f-8895-46bd-adb2-93dec45cf3de.png)

 ### Takeaway:
-#### The total lot summary indicates the average PSI for MechaCar is: 1498.78 PSI with a variance of 62.29 PSI.
+* #### The total lot summary indicates the average PSI for MechaCar is: 1498.78 PSI with a variance of 62.29 PSI.
 This meets the 100 lbs per square inch variance limitation.

-#### When Seperated into 3 lots, Lot3 demonstrated a variance of 170.28.
+* #### When Seperated into 3 lots, Lot3 demonstrated a variance of 170.28.
 This variance exceeds the limit of 100 and indicates some form of manufactoring error in the lot's suspension coil ability.

 ## Deliverable 3: T Test on Suspension Coils

 ### Total Manufactoring T-Test:
 ![totalttest](https://user-images.githubusercontent.com/90812456/149566658-e3f153bc-72d5-4712-bc3f-0d5d5386307f.png)

-Total Manufactorings' P-value is 0.06.
+* #### Total Manufactorings' P-value is 0.06.
 At a significance level of 0.05, we cannotto reject the null hypothesis.
 Indicating we cannot reject the inference the sample mean is similar to the true population mean.

 ### Individual Lots T-Test:
 ### Lot 1:
 ![lot1](https://user-images.githubusercontent.com/90812456/149567118-bb5e2736-5b45-4d62-93ef-768e9f59795d.png)

-#### Lot 1's p-value is 1.0.
+* #### Lot 1's p-value is 1.0.
 At a significance level of 0.05, we cannot to reject the null hypothesis.

 ### Lot 2:
 ![lot2](https://user-images.githubusercontent.com/90812456/149567138-1820360e-aab5-4ba7-ac2b-aeda4ed11c63.png)

-#### Lot 2's p-value is 0.6.
+* #### Lot 2's p-value is 0.6.
 AT a signfiicant level of 0.05, we cannot reject the null hypothesis.

 ### Lot 3:
 ![lot3](https://user-images.githubusercontent.com/90812456/149567147-51c26207-328e-4306-b218-7e04be24f85d.png)
- #### Lot 3's p-value is 0.48.
+* #### Lot 3's p-value is 0.48.
 At a significance level of 0.05, we can reject the null hypothesis.
 Indicating there may NOT be a correlation between the sample and population means.

 ## Study Design: MechaCar vs Competition

+### If we were to create a study comparing Mechacar to prexisting car manufactorers, it would be critical to analyze fuel efficiency via multiple linear regression.
+Metrics that could be analyzed include:
+* #### Average fuel efficincy.
+* #### vehicle weight
+* #### vehicle length
+* #### Number of cyliners
+* #### AWD capablities
+* #### Average MPG